jimTheSTEAMClown/HighSchoolCourses/README.md

   - VHDL/Verilog  Build some of the same logic  Schematic circuits using VHDL/Verilog

 ## ✨ Digital Logic - RTL-GDSII Introduction:
-This Module will cover the generation of RTL and the flow to generate GDSII
+**(Target release: Nov 2023-Feb 2024)**  This Module will cover the generation of RTL and the flow to generate GDSII

   **Modules deliverables will include:** (about 2 hours of 30 min Lectures & 4+ hours of Lab & Assessment activities)
   - **Google Docs:** Slide Presentation 📰, Lesson Tutorial 🖼️, Resources ✨